sampconrad/jsonsql-highlighter/README.md

 3. Click the "..." menu and select "Install from VSIX..."
 4. Select the downloaded `.vsix` file

+You can also install it straight from VS Code's Extension Marketplace by searching for ``SQL Highlighter For JSON``.

 ## 🔧 Development

 To build the extension: